20. Projection - Might and Right

 The strategy employed by Westerners was to refuse to negotiate with terrorists – thereby refusing to acknowledge the wild and violent side within themselves.
 To the amazement of Muslims, Westerners generally refused to rescue their own people from Muslim hostage-takers unless there was some political advantage.
 The Western policy of diffidence worked in the short term – validating civilised discipline, conformity and 'decency' – while in the longterm Westerners yet have a deep question to face.
 It concerns individualistic indifference and fear of commitment to collective causes, fear of acknowledging the uncivilised brutality within Western society and fear of admitting the role Islamic society has played in civilising the West.

 Westerners, during the 20th century, were saved from self-examination by their dominance of the world political agenda, and by the dependency of Middle Eastern autocratic regimes on Western oil money, weapons supply and financial connections.
 Minority Islamic groups had no chance to be heard, either in the West or amongst the ruling dynasties and dictatorships of the Middle East.
 Thus they resorted to loud methods with which to make their point.
-When this message went unheard, owing to projection, a deeper resentment was created which is yet to be healed.
+When this message went unheard, a deeper resentment was created which is yet to be healed.

 In the Western way of thinking, if a terrorist is willing to give his life for Allah, then this must mean either that Allah is very well worth working for, or that He is a very demanding God, or that ignorant terrorist fanatics are living in a dangerous fantasyland.
 The 'fanatic' conclusion is preferred.
 It is a judgement formed from a comfortable, self-satisfied place – even though, whenever thunderstruck with awe or terror, even agnostic westerners begin to say prayers too.